-Otay Mesa, Calif. - U.S. Customs and Border Protection officials announced today that the vehicle Ready Lanes at the Otay Mesa port of entry will now be open 24 hours a day, seven days per week, starting Sunday, Jan 27.
+Otay Mesa, Calif. - U.S. Customs and Border Protection officials announced today that they are increasing the hours of operation for the Otay Mesa Ready Lane starting tomorrow, November 23.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between the official ports of entry.
 CBP is charged with keeping terrorists and terrorist weapons out of the country while enforcing hundreds of U.S. laws.